bolliebrain/pearceys-picnics/README.md

 ### Known bugs

-- Hero image appearing in Microsoft Edge - reducing the pixel size of the image may have fixed this
+- Hero image appearing in Microsoft Edge:
+I spoke to my mentor about this bug and since then I have been unable to track what fixed it.
+It could have been due to reducing the pixel size of the image.

 ## Deployment
 ### How this site was deployed